dantan96/dotfiles/documentation/core/mandatory_reading_list.md

 - Implemented as C functions with specific naming conventions
 - The scanner needs to handle creation, destruction, serialization, and deserialization
 - The `scan` function is the core of the external scanner that recognizes tokens

+### Grammar DSL (Grammar DSL.md)
+- Provides a powerful language for defining context-free grammars
+- Offers various operators for common patterns (repetition, alternatives, etc.)
+- Includes precedence and associativity control for resolving ambiguities
+- Supports aliases, field names, and external tokens

+### Highlight Documentation (Highlight Documentation.md)
+- CLI tool for running syntax highlighting on files
+- Can output colored text to terminal or HTML
+- Provides options for checking capture conformance
+- Can use custom query paths for highlighting

+### Writing the Grammar (Writing the Grammar.md)
+- Grammar should produce an intuitive tree structure
+- Should adhere closely to LR(1) grammar principles for efficiency
+- Recommends starting with a breadth-first approach to grammar construction
+- Provides guidelines for structuring rules and handling precedence

+### Highly Relevant Information (highly_relevant_information_for_our_final_attempt.md)
+- Details the TreeSitter parser loading process in Neovim
+- Explains symbol name handling, especially on macOS (leading underscore)
+- Outlines the syntax highlighting setup requirements
+- Lists common pitfalls and implementation requirements

+### Simplifying the Config (simplifying_the_config.md)
+- Proposes simplifying the TreeSitter parser loader implementation
+- Identifies the core issues: symbol name mismatch and language-filetype mismatch
+- Suggests a minimal solution using just `vim.treesitter.language.register()`
+- Provides implementation plans with different robustness levels

 ### Test: TreeSitter Predicates with Complex Regex Patterns (h15_predicate_regex_test.md)
 - Complex regex patterns in TreeSitter predicates can cause stack overflows